New Communist Party of Britain

 It not only remained but it expanded.
 In 1999 Hungary, Poland and the Czech Republic became full members of Nato.
 In 2004 the Baltic States of Estonia, Latvia and Lithuania together with Slovenia, Slovakia, Bulgaria and Romania joined the alliance too.
 In addition there are now US and Nato bases in the Balkans, the Middle East and central Asia.

 Nato no longer pretends to be a “defensive organisation”.
-Its mission statement now speaks of out−of−area activities across the whole of Europe and it has a nuclear first−strike policy.
+It intervened to bring down the Libyan government and it is openly supporting the reactionary forces in Syria trying to bring down the Assad government.
+Its mission statement openly speaks of out-of-area activities across the whole of Europe and it has a nuclear first-strike policy.